-Application : Applied
+Application Applied

-Explanation on application of the practice The Profile of Directors section of the Annual Report discloses the Directors' name, age, nationality, gender, qualification, working experience, directorship in other listed companies, length of service, date or appointment and any conflict of interest as well as their shareholding in the Company.
+Explanation on application of the practice The Directors' name, age, nationality, gender, qualification, working experience, directorship in other listed companies, length of service, date or appointment and any conflict of interest as well as their shareholding in the Company are disclosed in the Profile of Directors section of the Annual Report.

-The performance of retiring Directors recommended for re-election at the 67th AGM has been assessed through the Board's annual evaluation (including the independence of Independent Non-Executive Directors) as guided by the Fit and Proper Policy.
-A statement by the Board and BNRC being satisfied with the performance and effectiveness of the retiring Directors who offered themselves for re-election at the AGM was stated in the notes accompanying the Notice of AGM.
-The profile of the Directors who are due for retirement and offered themselves for re-election, are set out in the Annual Report 2024 of the
+The performance of retiring Directors recommended for re-election at the 68th AGM has been assessed through the Board's annual evaluation (including the independence of Independent Non-Executive Directors) as guided by the Fit and Proper Policy.
+A statement by the Board and BNRC being satisfied with the performance and effectiveness of the retiring Directors who offered themselves for re-election at the 68th AGM was stated in the notes accompanying the Notice of 68th AGM.
+The profile of the Directors who are due for retirement and offered themselves for re-election, are set out in the Annual Report 2025 of the Company.

-Company.

-Explanation for : departure
+Explanation for departure

-Large companies are re encouraged to complete equired to complete the columns below.
-Non-large companies are the columns below.
+Large companies are encouraged to complete required to complete the columns below.
+Non-large companies are e the columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe